AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 a vast derelict passenger cruiser.
 The spaceship was abandoned and lost after an accident at the Solar System's outer frontier, but recently unexpectedly reappeared.
 Reportedly, deposit safes and jewelry inventories were never salvaged.
-Neither were emptied the robot holds, the arboretum nor the extravagant whole-deck habitat of natural and enhanced wild animals.
+Neither were emptied the gilded robot holds, the expensive arboretum nor the extravagant whole-deck habitat of natural and enhanced wild animals.

 Up to this day, countless autonomous life support and damage mitigation subsystems with redundant power sources busy themselves throughout dozens of decks.
 They seem successful, because there are abundant traces of ongoing